 Letters of appeal for DDRC decisions must be sent to the President of the College (or designee).
 The President of the College (or designee) will determine whether or not the appeal meets the above criteria.
 If any of the criteria are met, the case will be reviewed and a decision made within 5 business days; if the case does not meet at least one of the criteria, there will be no further review.
 The appellant(s) and the other party, shall be notified of the outcome of the appeal.
 All appeals will be conducted in an impartial manner and by an impartial decision-maker.

 All members of the Washington College community are advised that retaliation against anyone for filing a complaint of discrimination or harassment or for participating in an investigation of discrimination or harassment is strictly prohibited by law and by College policy.
-Members of the community should be equally aware that knowingly making false allegations of harassment or discrimination is itself a violation of College policy and the individual involved will be subject to disciplinary action.

 All parties involved, especially those charged with carrying out the above policies, are enjoined to work in confidence to the extent legally permissible and practically possible.